The best thing about pushing things too far is coming out of the experience with a story to tell, a lesson to share.

 Mac DeMarco made his name as the ‘lovable prince of indie rock’: a chain-smoking, whiskey-fuelled joker who can’t help having fun on the road.
 Yet after 10 years of singing about growing up, he’s become a homebody just trying to keep his head screwed on.

-A new generation is finding comfort in Satanism, except these aren’t devil worshippers who drink blood or sacrifice animals.
+A new generation is finding comfort in Satanism – but it’s not what you’d expect.
+These aren’t devil worshippers who drink blood or sacrifice animals.
 They’re just regular people trying to squeeze the most out of life.

 Jonah Hill became so famous, so young, that he had to figure himself out in public.
 Having spent the last few years making his directorial debut – a coming-of-age portrait of reckless teen skaters in 1990s LA – the 35-year-old has realised just how much negativity got inside his head along the way.